Events

 Saturday, April 12, 7 pm

-This year’s Arthur Dove Celebration offers something different: a one act play featuring the letters between Arthur Dove and Alfred Stieglitz.
-Come and enjoy hors d’oeuvres, wine, and a dramatization of the relationship between modernist Arthur Dove and his mentor Alfred Stieglitz.
-Presented with The Geneva Theatre Guild.
+This year’s Arthur Dove Celebration offers something different: an introductory concert, a live auction, and a one act play featuring the letters between Arthur Dove and Alfred Stieglitz.
+Come and enjoy hors d’oeuvres, wine, beer, music, a lively auction of art items and events, and a dramatization of the relationship between modernist artist Arthur Dove and his mentor Alfred Stieglitz.

 Sunday Cinema: Kusama-Infinity